 - No emergency budget (No Udhari Fund)

-- No medical insurance, a hefty amount gone if one medical emergency come up in family.
+- No medical insurance, a hefty amount gone if one medical emergency comes up in the family.

 - No financial plan, People do not know why they need to save money because they don’t know their financial goals.

-- An extremely conservative approach with investment, all the negative news/update will be checked for that investment and finally investment idea go for toss!
+- An extremely conservative approach with investment, all the negative news/updates will be checked for that investment and finally, investment ideas go for a toss!
 Procrastinating investment decisions (from tomorrow).